 About Southern Synergy

-Southern Synergy is a Faculty Research Centre within the Faculty of Medicine, Nursing and Health Sciences at Monash University.
-The centre sits within the Department of Psychiatry, School of Clinical Sciences at Monash Health, and is substantially supported by Monash Health.
+Southern Synergy is a research, evaluation and training centre within Monash Health.
+Critically, it has a close association with a Monash University research group.
+Primarily based in the Department of Psychiatry, School of Clinical Sciences at Monash Health, this group also has members in the School of Primary and Allied Health care and the School of Public Health and Preventive Medicine along with contributors from the Faculty of Business and Economics and the Faculty of Arts.
 The centre works closely with collaborators, particularly those responsible for mental health service delivery in the Monash Health Catchment area.
 The centre was jointly established in 2003 with Monash Health and continues to be closely linked with and supported by the Monash Health Mental Health Program.
 It is based primarily in accommodation at Dandenong Hospital - Monash Health - Adult Mental Health though staff may also be situated from time to time at other accommodation within other campuses of Monash Health and Monash University.

 Particular strengths of the Centre lie in a unique combination of research, training and clinical academic staff with close linkage to a major mental health care provider.
 Our multidisciplinary team consists of members from psychiatry, clinical psychology, social work, epidemiology and biostatistics, health economics and sociology.